brianjpatterson/atheism/README.md

 I think it's funny when atheists ask religious people how they can presume to know what happens when you die?
 But, isn't that what atheists are doing as well?
 Hubris and Ego are quite funny sometimes,  but in the end, not so much.

 Peace

+The one question:

+Do you know where you are going, and if so, how are you getting there?

+Answer: no.